 - Most of the referral traffic came from Pinterest

-You might have noticed that, despite having more visitors, The Endless Meal earned less income this month compared to December’s Cooking Up an Income Report.
-Unfortunately that can happen sometimes.
+You might have noticed that, despite having more visitors, The Endless Meal earned less income this month compared to December's Cooking Up an Income Report.
+Unfortunately, that happens sometimes.
 The amount of income you receive from Adsense or Infolinks depends on how much their advertisers are paying them.
-Seems as though it wasn’t a lot in January.
+Seems as though it wasn't a lot in January.

 A note about how to get more traffic from Pinterest:

 Photography is arguably the most important part of a food blog.
 Sure, you need good recipes, but if the images aren't making people want to make your recipes they're unlikely to stick around long.
 If you are new to food photography or have been playing with it for a little while and are looking for some tips to help you improve, Pinch of Yum has a great e-book called Tasty Food Photography that I think you'd find really useful.
 I bought it and there is a lot of great information in there.

 A few of you were asking to see some information about which posts received the most traffic.
 Here are the top ten pages with the most traffic to them in January:

 One thing that you'll notice, if you google any of the pages, is that all of them show up on the first page of a Google search.
 This is important.
 Really, really important.
 Think about it … how often do you look at more than just the first page?
 Not very often, right?

 So how do you make sure that your blog post stands out from the rest enough to make it on the first page?
 While there are no guarantees, there is something you can do to dramatically increase your chances.
 It's a little tool called Google Keywords Tool.
 And it rocks.

 It lets you search for different combinations of keywords to find what is going to work best for you.
 Here's an example: